jluxinlan/tron-multi-sig/README.md

 Developers can submit a pending on-chain transaction through this service.
 Based on the pre-configured multi-signature permission rules of the account, the service collects and validates signatures from multiple participants and advances the multi-signature workflow asynchronously.
 Once the accumulated signature weight meets the threshold defined by the on-chain account, the system automatically broadcasts the transaction to the blockchain and completes its execution.

-The TRON Multi-Signature Service does not custody, generate, or use private keys.
-It is positioned as a keyless multi-signature transaction orchestration hub.
+> **The TRON Multi-Signature Service does not custody, generate, or use private keys.
+It is positioned as a keyless multi-signature transaction orchestration hub.**

----
-> **This is a demo implementation, not a production-ready SDK.**
+> **Note:** This is a demo implementation, not a production-ready SDK.
+Use this as a reference only.
-> It demonstrates how to integrate with the TRON multisignature service in both Node.js and browser environments.
-> **Important:** Use this as a reference only.
 For production, always keep your secrets on the backend.

----

 ## Quick Start